muze-innovation/chassis/backend/README.md

 ![ImageBanner](./asset/banner.png)

-1. Create a `specification file` for the UI that validates the source format (JSON) as a TypeScript file.
-For example, the following is a `Banner` specification in [ViewSpec](./example/src/ViewSpec.ts) file:
+1. In creating a UI component specification, you define a `specification file` that validates the source JSON, as a `TypeScript` file.
+For example, the [ViewSpec](./example/src/ViewSpec.ts) file includes a `Banner` that defines the properties of a banner component.

 ```ts
 // ViewSpec.ts